 Given how much I love getting things done quickly, and given how much I love baking with sourdough, I had been dying to try out a very quick, very easy sourdough bread.
 And, today, I want to share it with you.

-Let me first clarify for all those purists who will want to rage at me that this is not a true sourdough bread, as in it is not fully leavened with a sourdough starter.
+Let me first clarify for all the purists out there that this is not a true sourdough bread, as in it is not fully leavened with a sourdough starter.
 A true sourdough bread, like this no-knead sourdough bread or this sourdough sandwich bread, would need at least two rises, of which one would be a pretty long, even overnight one, with nothing but sourdough helping it rise and develop flavor.

 I love those breads, and I love baking them when I have the time.
 But don't you have those days when you truly, madly, deeply want a homemade loaf of bread, warm from the oven, to serve with that lovely tomato soup you just made and you know it will be impossible to make a loaf instantly, which sends you into a downward spiral and makes you want to throw in the towel and just serve PBJs, which just ruins the day for everyone else as well and then...well, you get the picture? 😉